MasteraSnackin/LibrarySystem/README.md

 Is console base library system which allow users to modify library files Patrons.csv and library_books.csv

 **Patrons.csv** contains all the members of the library with their ID, names, borrowed books and dates when they borrowed them.
+This file contain patron data: ```Patron ID, Patron Name, Borrowed Book, Date```

 **library_books.csv** contains all the books in library inventory with their ```ID,Book Name,Page Count,Author First Name,Author Last Name,Book Type```